CJ42/All-About-Solidity/done/Addresses.md

 1) What is an Ethereum Address ?
 (Technically)
 2) Address payable
 3) Available methods with addresses (Solidity)
+4) Check if an address exists
-4) Zero addresses
+5) Zero addresses
-5) Addresses related to Web3.js
+6) Addresses related to Web3.js
-6) Advanced Topics
+7) Advanced Topics
 References